 The first part of Project Future Proof is to upgrade stopbanks and floodwalls along the awa that have seepage issues.

 Seepage is when water passes through a stopbank when the river level is high.
-While controlled seepage is good for relieving pressure within the stopbanks, excessive seepage can lead to stopbanks collapsing, putting people, property and livelihoods at risk.
+While controlled seepage is good for relieving pressure within the stopbanks, excessive, uncontrolled seepage can lead to stopbanks collapsing.

-In conjunction with this seepage control work raising of the floodwall height will be necessary.
-This is based on increased flows in the awa due to climate change and predictions for sea level rise.
+While we’re doing the seepage control work, we’ll also be raising the height of the floodwalls.
+This height increase is based on increased flows in the awa (due to climate change and predictions for sea level rise).

 The second part of the project will be to raise the flood defences in the areas that do not have seepage issues.